- Community Development

 Fair Housing laws are designed to protect your right to seek housing anywhere you can afford to live.
 The Fair Housing Act is enforced by the U.S. Department of Housing and Urban Development (HUD).

-The Federal Fair Housing Act and Chapter 4112 of the Ohio Revised Code specifically make it illegal to discriminate in housing or dwelling related transactions.
-The National Fair Housing Act of 1968 (Title VIII of the Civil Rights Act of 1968), was amended to broaden protection through the Fair Housing Amendments Act of 1988 which became effective in March 12, 1989.
-The Federal Fair Housing Act, and Chapter 4112 of the Ohio Revised Code address the discrimination in housing on the basis of:
+The Federal Fair Housing Act and Chapter 4112 of the Ohio Revised Code specifically make it illegal to discriminate in housing or dwelling-related transactions.
+The National Fair Housing Act of 1968 (Title VIII of the Civil Rights Act of 1968), was amended to broaden protection through the Fair Housing Amendments Act of 1988 which became effective March 12, 1989.
+The Federal Fair Housing Act, and Chapter 4112 of the Ohio Revised Code address discrimination in housing on the basis of:

-• Ancestry (Ohio Law) – Refers to an individual’s line of decent or lineage;
+- Ancestry (Ohio Law) – Refers to an individual’s line of descent or lineage;

-• Disability – Refers to an person’s physical or mental disability;
+- Disability – Refers to a person’s physical or mental disability;

 Legal Discriminatory Practices